Why Families Love Montreal

 Getting Around Montreal

 Navigating such a large city is easier than you might think.
 With only four lines, Montreal’s Metro is really easy to use.
 Not only that, it is beautiful.
-In most stations, there are murals, sculptures, and stained glass windows making if feel as though you are traveling through an art gallery.
-If you prefer to stay above ground, rent a bike from BIXI-Montreal, the city’s bike sharing system.
+In most stations, there are murals, sculptures, and stained glass windows, making it feel as though you are traveling through an art gallery.
+If you prefer to stay above ground, rent a bike from BIXI-Montreal, the city’s bike-sharing system.
 Choose a 24-hour or 72-hour pass that gives you unlimited access to the bikes.

 Things to Do in Montreal

-They were just putting the finishing touches on the new Voiles en Voiles the weekend we were in town.
-This challenge course looks like so much fun.
+The Voiles en Voiles challenge course is so much fun.
 It is anchored by a 3-story Pirate Ship and a Royal Boat.
 Kids ages 3-3333 can cross nets, bridges, ropes, hanging beams and more.
-We are looking forward to going back and trying it out!

 For those with no fear of heights, soar across Old Town on the new Montreal Zipline.
 It offers breathtaking views of the city and the St. Laurent river.
-Kids as young as 7 can try it!
-They are open 7 days a week through October 31st and located next to the Clock Tower Dock in the Old Port.
+Kids as young as seven can try it!
+They are open seven days a week through October 31st and located next to the Clock Tower Dock in the Old Port.

 Money Saving Tips

-A great way to explore Montreal and save money is to purchase a Family Pass.
-It offers visitors 2 free tickets for children 12 and under, with the purchase of 1 adult ticket.
-The pass gives you access to 10 top attractions including the Biodome, Olympic Park, Botanical Gardens, the Planetarium, the Montreal Science center and more!
+A great way to explore Montreal and save money is to purchase Montreal Attraction Pass.
+The pass gives you access to 28 top attractions, including the Biodome, Olympic Park, Botanical Gardens, the Planetarium, the Montreal Science center and more!